flojoy-ai/docs/docs/instruments-wiki/Miscellaneous/MT-Standard-Interface-Communication-Software/MT-Standard-Interface-Communication-Software.md

 <Tabs>
 <TabItem value="Instrumentkit" label="Instrumentkit">

-Here is an example Python script that uses Instrumentkit to connect to a Mettler Toledo balance using the MT Standard Interface Communication Software:
+Here is an example Python script that uses Instrumentkit to connect to a Mettler Toledo balance using the MT Standard Interface Communication Software (MT-SICS):

 ```python
 import instrumentkit as ik